 I hold a BS in Marketing and an MBA in Business Management from St. John’s University.
 Both degrees have helped me advance my career to higher leadership roles, where I eventually became an entrepreneur and co-owner of Organize Me! of NY, LLC.

-I am married to Freddie for 25+ years and mother to Daniella, 21 and Nicolas, 20.
+Married to Freddie for 28 years and mother to Daniella, 23 and Nicolas, 22.

 When we were deciding what we wanted to be when we grew up, the term “professional organizer” didn’t come to mind, quite frankly because it didn’t exist!
 We both earned business degrees in college and went on to pursue careers in sales and marketing.
 We learned so much, honing our extensive organizational skills in the process.